roytang/blog/content/quotes/tic.md

 ### 165

-<jaeger> that's not a word
+&lt;jaeger&gt; that's not a word

-<jaeger> get your mind out of the gutter
+&lt;jaeger&gt; get your mind out of the gutter

 ---

 ### 166

-<jaeger> the stock markey doesnt care about nancy binay
+&lt;jaeger&gt; the stock markey doesnt care about nancy binay

-<jaeger> basta stable ang elections
+&lt;jaeger&gt; basta stable ang elections

 ---